A 73lb lake trout caught in an undisclosed Colorado lake may be the largest caught of this species on a line and could set a new world record.

 There have been bigger lake trout landed, but as we explain in this article, they’ve been caught in nets so don’t constitute records under the International Game Fishing Association’s rules.

-As we explain, two of these predatory monsters were caught in the very same lake in Canada’s remote Northwest Territories!
+Two of these predatory monsters were caught in the very same lake in Canada’s remote Northwest Territories!

 The official IGFA World Record Lake Trout

-This massive lake trout was caught in 1995 by angler Lloyd Bull, a regular visitor to Great Bear Lake in this artic region, which is famous for its enormous lakers.
+This massive lake trout was caught in 1995 by angler Lloyd Bull, a regular visitor to Great Bear Lake in this arctic region, which is famous for its enormous lakers.
 Information on the capture of this official world record is hard to come by, but it seems it was caught trolling by this experienced and passionate angler.

 As guide Craig Blackie says in this article, which references this record lake trout and also mentions an “unofficial” world record fish of 74 pounds, Great Bear Lake is known for having the world’s largest lake trout.

-Enormous Lake Trout from Great Bear Lake
+An Enormous Lake Trout from Great Bear Lake